Last Updated: 25 Jan, 2022

 Even units, which lost in favour across property markets in Australia, seemed to hold out in Adelaide.
 A 13.5% growth in unit prices was the highest in 12 years, beating all the other capital cities.

-We've seen what the reliable sources are saying about the Adelaide property market to find the suburbs that you should have on your radar for 2021.
+We've seen what the reliable sources are saying about the Adelaide property market to find the suburbs that you should have on your radar for 2022.
 Here we explore the suburbs’ capital growth, its proximity to the CBD and lifestyle appeal.
-We also consider the property prices to help you understand how the property market in Adelaide is.
+We also consider the property prices to help you understand what the property market in Adelaide is like.

 These suburbs are in no particular order, and we fully recognise that there are other strong options we haven't included on our list.